 - % of discounts and commissions

 How to use:

-Set targetsClick Goals then Contribution margin target (this only appears after you've chosen CM as your sales model in Step 1):
+Set targetsClick Targets → Contribution margin target (this only appears after you've chosen CM as your sales model in Step 1, and then refreshed):

 You can now set contribution targets for each of your users:

 The progress bar (desktop users – it's on the top-right of your screen) shows how close you are to reaching your CM targets at all times:

 Click this progress bar to see performance breakdown – by month, quarter or year:

 Know CM for each unitGo to Settings → CRM → Products.
 Add a new product, or edit an existing product.
 Click the cost tab to add the cost: